 fbpx

-Home » Work in Europe: Top Jobs in Europe for Americans
+Home » Work in Europe: The 8 Top Jobs in Europe for Americans (2024)

-Work in Europe: Top Jobs in Europe for Americans
+Work in Europe: The 8 Top Jobs in Europe for Americans (2024)

-Many Americans dream of working in Europe, but turning the dream into a reality is often harder than expected.
-Maybe you’ve experienced this?
-Have you applied to numerous jobs only to never got a response?
-Maybe you’ve dug a little deeper to understand how to get a work visa for Europe but can’t seem to find any information that is relevant for US citizens.
-The whole process can be frustrating and make you feel defeated.
+Have you ever wondered how to get a job in Europe as an American?
+Many US citizens dream of working in Europe, but turning the dream into a reality is often harder than expected.
+Maybe you’ve experienced this first hand.
+Maybe you’ve applied to numerous jobs abroad only to never got a response.
+You’re not alone.
+The whole process of finding work in Europe as an American can be frustrating and make you feel defeated.

 Happy relaxed confident young businesswoman

-The truth is that it’s not easy for US citizens to get hired in Europe.
+And rightly so because the truth is that it’s not easy for US citizens to work in Europe.
 However, there is some good news—it’s not impossible.
-There are jobs in Europe for Americans, but you need to know where they are and more importantly what jobs are in demand.
+There are jobs in Europe for Americans, but you need to know where they are and more importantly what occupations are in demand.

-Each country has its own unique labor markets so if you know where your skills are in high demand, you can focus your efforts and have a higher chance of getting a work visa.
-If you’re interested to find out what positions you have a better chance competing for, check out our list of the top jobs for US citizens in Europe!
+Each country has its own unique labor markets so if you know where your skills are in high demand, you can focus your efforts and have a higher chance of getting hired.
+If you’re interested to find out what roles you’ll have a better chance competing for, keep reading to discover our list of the top jobs in Europe for US citizens!

+The short answer is, yes.
 If you’ve tried applying to jobs in Europe but have never even got a call back, you’re not alone.
-It’s not because you lack the skills or experience it really comes down to two things:
+It’s not because you lack the skills or experience it really comes down to three things:

-1) before a company can hire an American or any foreign worker, they need to do a labor market
+2. Before a company can hire an American or any foreign worker, they need to do a labor market test

-2) hiring a foreigner can be costly and be a long process.
+3. Hiring a foreigner can be costly and be a long process

-A labor market test is a requirement for companies in Europe to prove that they cannot find a suitable candidate in the local market (in their country and sometimes in the whole European Union) before considering a foreign candidate.
+Unfortunately, getting hired in Europe isn’t as easy as applying, being qualified, nailing an interview and getting the job; there are obstacles that you, as a foreigner will face.
+If you’re wondering what a labor market test is, it’s a requirement for companies in Europe to prove that they cannot find a suitable candidate in the local market (in their country and sometimes in the whole European Union) before considering a foreign candidate.

-When it comes to Europe some countries are easier to get hired in than others and this is mainly due to special visas for highly-skilled workers or labor shortages.
-Instead of sending out your resume to places where you’re unlikely to get hired, take a look at our list of the easiest countries in Europe to get a work visa.
+When it comes to working in Europe, some countries are easier to get hired in than others and that is because the government has made it easier for companies to hire foreigners.
+For Americans working in Europe, many found their path through these special work visas called highly-skilled worker visas and through labor shortages.
+To learn more take a look at our list of the 11 easiest European countries to get a work visa.

-Last, if you have your heart set on living in Europe but don’t qualify for a work or digital nomad visa, there are many other types of visas that will let you live and work in Europe.
+Last, if you have your heart set on living in Europe but don’t qualify for a work visa or digital nomad visa, there are other types of visas that will let you live and work in Europe.
 That could be as a freelancer, small business owner, entrepreneur and more!
-Check out all of your options in our visa guide to living in Europe.
-It covers the 18 easiest countries to move to in Europe based on viable visa options.
+Check out all of your options in our complete visa guide to living in Europe.
+It covers the 18 easiest countries to move to in Europe based on over 50 viable visa options!

-If you want to work in Europe there are a few key industries that are always in demand.
-These are the industries to focus on because as a US citizen you will have a better chance of getting hired.
-However, if you don’t see your skillset on this list that doesn’t mean you are unemployable in Europe, it just may be more challenging to find a company to sponsor your work visa.
+If you want to work in Europe there are a few key popular jobs that are always in demand.
+We’ve selected these 8 jobs to focus on because as a US citizen you will have a better chance of getting hired; and frankly these are the best jobs in Europe for English speakers (who may not speak the local language).
+If you don’t see your skillset on this list that doesn’t mean you are unemployable in Europe, it just may be more challenging to find a company to sponsor your work visa.

-For anyone who’s felt like getting a job in Europe was just a pipe dream, let’s make the impossible possible and get you hired with one of these tops jobs for Americans in Europe!
+For anyone who’s felt like getting a job in Europe was just a pipe dream, let’s make the impossible possible and get you hired with one of these tops jobs for in Europe for Americans!

 You probably already knew this, but jobs in the tech sector are always in demand.
 Most tech companies are dealing with labor shortages, especially when it comes to women in tech and WOC in tech.
-Right now companies are either filling up positions that were closed during the pandemic, or beefing up their tech capacity as more industries shift to digital environments—so it’s a great time to be looking for a tech role in Europe!
+While if fluctuates, companies are often beefing up their tech capacity as more industries shift to digital environments—so it’s a great time to be looking for a tech role in Europe!

 Woman Using Macbook Sitting on White Couch